dentarg/auth0-blog/_posts/2017-05-10-load-balancing-nodejs-applications-with-nginx-and-docker.markdown

 ## Installing Docker

 Everything that we will need to test this architecture is Docker.
-As the instances of our [Node.js](https://nodejs.org/en/) application and [NGINX](https://www.nginx.com) will run inside Docker containers, we won't need to install anything else on our development machine.
+As the instances of our [Node.js](https://nodejs.org/en/) application and [NGINX](https://www.nginx.com) will run inside Docker containers, we won't need to install them on our development machine.
 To install Docker, [simply follow the instructions on their website](https://www.docker.com/community-edition#/download).

 ## Creating the Node.js Application